AntiMicroX/antimicrox/README.md

 ### Building Under Linux

-In order to build this program, open a terminal and cd into the antimicro directory.
+In order to build this program, open a terminal and cd into the antimicroX directory.
 Enter the following commands in order to build the program:

-    cd antimicro
+    cd antimicroX
     mkdir build && cd build
     cmake ..
     make